loydvalp/School_District_Analysis/README.md

 ![](Images/overall_challenge.PNG)

-The numbers of students didn't not change in the 15 schools in the district.
+The number of students didn't change in the 15 schools in the district.
 After the correction, 28,939 students passed math instead of 29,370.
-33,158 students had a passing score in reading of instead of 33,610 .
+33,158 students had a passing score in reading instead of 33,610.
 The percentage of passing decreased by roughly 1% for the math and reading scores.
-The average math score and average reading score of the district was 79 and 82. respectively.
+The average math score and average reading scores of the district were 79 and 82. respectively.
 Because of changes, Thomas high school is no longer in the top 5 schools of passing scores.
 ![](Images/top_5_challenge.PNG)